Nadim147c/field/README.md

 - Option to ignore empty lines.
 - Limit the number of fields processed.
 - Support multiple field selections.
-- Auto-completion for Bash, Zsh, and Fish shells.

 ## Installation